 The leaf area per plant was higher (114, 500 and 2856 cm2 plant-1, respectively) for treatment 100 per cent RDN with foliar application of nano urea 4 ml L-1 at flowering stage (FG) and pod development (PD) stage at 45, 90 and 135 DAS, whereas the lower value was observed for the absolute control (89, 386 and 1868 cm2 plant-1, respectively).

-The leaf area per plant of pigeonpea showed a steady increase during vegetative stage, reaching its peak at 135 DAS before gradually declining due to leaf senescence until harvest.
+The leaf area per plant of pigeonpea showed a steady increase during the vegetative stage, reaching its peak at 135 DAS before gradually declining due to leaf senescence until harvest.
 The increase in the number of leaves per plant results in greater leaf area, which is positively correlated with light interception.
-Maximizing light interception lead to increased resource use efficiency, photosynthesis, and enhanced plant growth.
+Maximizing light interception leads to increased resource use efficiency, photosynthesis, and enhanced plant growth.
 Nano-form fertilizers can be easily absorbed by leaf stomata and enhance the utilization of nutrients like nitrogen, as reported by Aziz et al. (2016) in wheat.
 Nano-fertilizers exhibit high reactivity due to increased specific surface area, higher density, or greater reactivity of these areas on the particle surfaces, making them easier for plants to absorb (Dhoke et al., 2013).

 Table 4: Leaf area (cm2 plant-1) at different growth stages of pigeonpea as influenced by foliar application of nano urea